fleetbase/fleetbase/README.md

 ```
 Next copy this value to the `APP_KEY` environment variable in the application container and restart.

-**Routing:** Fleetbase ships with a default OSRM server hosted by `[router.project-osrm.org](https://router.project-osrm.org)` but you’re able to use your own or any other OSRM compatible server.
-You can modify this in the `console/environments` directory by modifying the .env file of the environment you’re deploying and setting the `OSRM_HOST` to the OSRM server for Fleetbase to use.
+**Routing:** Fleetbase ships with a default OSRM server hosted by `[router.project-osrm.org](https://router.project-osrm.org)` but you're able to use your own or any other OSRM compatible server.
+You can modify this in the `console/environments` directory by modifying the .env file of the environment you're deploying and setting the `OSRM_HOST` to the OSRM server for Fleetbase to use.

 **Services:** There are a few environment variables which need to be set for Fleetbase to function with full features.
 If you're deploying with docker then it's easiest to just create a `docker-compose.override.yml` and supply the environment variables in this file.